fed/blog/src/pages/blog/sublimetext-prettier-eslint.md

 date: 2022-03-12
 spoiler: Instructions on how to configure Sublime Text to automatically fix errors and format files on save using ESLint and Prettier.
 category: general
-draft: true
 ---

+I've been a Sublime Text user for the longest time.
+Even though I didn't switch to Visual Studio Code right away when it got mainstream, I did change in the end.
+However I'm still a massive Sublime Text fan to this day and still use it daily for a bunch of different things.

-Here are some instructions on how to configure Sublime Text to automatically fix errors and format files on save using ESLint and Prettier.
+Here are some instructions, just for fun, on how to configure Sublime Text to automatically fix errors and format files on save using ESLint and Prettier.

 ## Install [JsPrettier](https://github.com/jonlabelle/SublimeJsPrettier)